Rachael Dagnall - Programme Leader

-The interview will typically cover applicants:
+The interview will typically cover applicants':

 - Interests in forensic psychology

 - Knowledge of basic psychological theory and how this applied to forensic issues.

 Find out more about how postgraduate study can help further your career, develop your knowledge, or even prepare you to start your own business at one of our postgraduate events.Find out More